beamer159/EZD6/src/magick.md

 ## Preparing a spell

-The conjurer explains what spell they are casting to the RR.
-The RR then decides if the spell is targeted against a creature(s), an effect, or a beneficial spell with friendly targets.
-This exchange will help the RR decide on how many resistance dice to roll.
+The conjurer explains what spell they are casting to the GM.
+The GM then decides if the spell is targeted against a creature(s), an effect, or a beneficial spell with friendly targets.
+This exchange will help the GM decide on how many resistance dice to roll.

 ## Resistance to a cast spell

 Most enemies or heroes resist spells with a 1D6 roll whereas others have a higher magick resistance and will roll more dice.
-Spells targeted against the environment instead of an enemy generally roll a 1D6 but the RR may decide to roll more dice depending on factors within the spell area.
+Spells targeted against the environment instead of an enemy generally roll a 1D6 but the GM may decide to roll more dice depending on factors within the spell area.

 ## Powering up a spell